 Spring semester: Eschatology, contemplating all the Scriptures which were predictive at the time of their utterance, including a brief history of chiliasm, the major highways of prophecy in Scripture, the order of predicted events, the judgments, and the eternal state.
 The second year of theology exceeds by far the usual investigation into these fields and forms an important part of the doctrinal teaching of the Seminary.
 Required of all candidates for graduation.
 Prescribed, second year, three hours both semesters.
-Professor Ryrie, fall semester; Professor Walvoord, spring semester.
+Professor Johnson, fall semester, taught by Professor Witmer, 1959; Professor Walvoord, spring semester.

 105, 106.
 SYSTEMATIC THEOLOGY.
-Fall semester: Christology, the doctrine of Christ including consideration of both His Person and His work and its consummation.
+Fall semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.
+Special attention is given to the work of the Spirit in the Old Testament, His ministry in salvation and His work in the believer in the present age.

-Spring semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.
+Spring semester: Christology, the doctrine of Christ including consideration of both His Person and His work and its consummation.
 Prescribed, third year, two hours both semesters.
-Professor Witmer, fall semester; Professor Ryrie, spring semester.
+Professor Walvoord, fall semester; Professor Witmer, spring semester.

 109. APOLOGETICS.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy, and liberalism are given major consideration.
 Prescribed, third year, spring semester, two hours.
-Professor Witmer.
+Dr. Howe.

-- 151. ADVANCED BIBLIOLOGY.
+151. ADVANCED BIBLIOLOGY.
 A study of the whole field of Bibliology designed to augment the prescribed course in this field.
-Special attention is given to the fields of revelation, inspiration, and illumination.
+Special attention is given to the fields of revelation, inspiration, and authority in the light of contemporary discussion.
 The method of study includes lectures, assigned problems, and reports.
 Available also as a seminar for graduate students with credit proportional to work.
 Prerequisite, prescribed course in Bibliology.
 Elective, two hours, spring semester, even-numbered years.
-Professor Witmer. - 152.
-BIBLICAL THEISM.
-A detailed study of the Biblical material concerning the attributes, names, and decrees of God designed to augment the prescribed course in this field.
-Method of study includes class lectures, directed personal study, and a paper on some aspect of the subject.
-Elective, two hours.
-Professor Witmer. - 153.
-TRINITARIANISM.
+Professor Witmer.

+153. TRINITARIANISM.
 A detailed study of the Christian doctrine of the Trinity designed to augment the prescribed course in this field.
-The doctrine is constructed and stated on the basis of an investigation of the Biblical evidence and the Persons of the Trinity are studied.
-Method of study includes lectures, class discussion, directed personal study, and a paper on some aspect of the subject.
+After an introductory study of the being and nature of God, the doctrine is constructed and stated on the basis of an investigation of the Biblical evidence.
+Then the individual Persons of the Trinity are studied.
+Method of study includes lectures, class discussion, directed personal study, and student reports.
 Elective, two hours, spring semester, odd-numbered years.
+Professor Witmer.

-Professor Witmer. - 154.
-HAMARTIOLOGY.
+154. HAMARTIOLOGY.
 The doctrine of sin, with attention to the divine permission of it, its origin in heaven, its transmission to earth, its fourfold effect upon humanity, its peculiar character when committed by Christians, and its only cure through the death of Christ.
 Lectures supplemented by research reports.
 Elective, two hours, fall semester, even-numbered years.
+Professor Witmer.

-Professor Ryrie. - 155.
-DOCTRINE OF GRACE.
+155. DOCTRINE OF GRACE.
 A comprehensive analysis of the doctrine of divine grace, with its major divisions-saving grace, keeping grace, and the believer's life under grace.
 Extended attention is given to divine grace as it is is disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.
 Elective, two hours, spring semester, odd-numbered years.
+Professor Pentecost.

-Professor Ryrie. - 156.
-JUDAISM.
-Its Soteriology and Eschatology.
+156. JUDAISM.
 An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope; special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
 Elective, two hours, fall semester, odd-numbered years.
-Professor Ryrie.
+Professor Witmer.